 Beaulieu’s beautiful four acre garden was probably laid out in the early Georgian period.
 Set on a well-drained, South facing slope, it remains true to its original grid design, with box-lined paths, herbaceous borders, knot garden, vegetable plots and a hexagonal pavilion.
-Lovely views overlook the Boyne estuary and parkland.
+Lovely views overlook the Boyne estuary and parkland and a warm, red brick wall shelters a lush herbaceous border.

-If you like rare and special plants, the sheltering red brick walls of the garden make it an ideal setting for tender species, such as abutilons, giant tree echiums and variegated mallows – all of which are flowering between May and July.
+If you like rare plants, the sheltered aspect of the garden make it an ideal setting for tender species, such as abutilons, giant tree echiums and variegated mallows – all of which are flowering between May and July.

 Drogheda Arts Festival family fun day takes place on Bank Holiday Monday in May.
 Please see